7248510/Environment/README.md

-# Wizard
+# Environment
-Wizard, a program to speed up deployments(in my case spawning virtual machines and configuring them for tasks) and complete basic system administrator tasks.
+Environment , a program to speed up deployments(in my case spawning virtual machines and configuring them for tasks) and complete basic system administrator tasks.